University of Oslo, University of Gothenburg

-Marina Povitkina, PhD, is a postdoctoral researcher at the Department of Political Science at the University of Oslo (Norway) and the Centre for Collective Action Research at the University of Gothenburg (Sweden).
+Marina Povitkina, PhD, is an Associate Professor at the Department of Political Science at the University of Oslo (Norway), the Quality of Government Institute, and the Centre for Collective Action Research at the University of Gothenburg (Sweden).
 Her research interests are in comparative environmental politics, collective action dilemmas, democracy, corruption, and the performance of public administration.

 Marina Povitkina & Simon Matti.
 Forthcoming.
 “Quality of Government and Environmental Sustainability.”
 In Oxford Handbook of the Quality of Government, Oxford: Oxford University Press (Forthcoming).